MisterBigThor/gtdOS/README.md

 (gdb) continue
 ````

-# Rasberry Pi specifications
+# Rasberry Pi start-up
 In my particular case, I'm working with the Raspberry Pi 3 Model B (rev. 1.2).
-In this section I will make an introducction to the architecure details.
-* Boot partition: The raspi load into memory a file like kernelX.img.
-If X = 8 then the raspi boots in 64 bits mode.
-* Booting: The raspi boots through the GPU, the startup sequence can be modified by the config.txt.
-This method replace a UEFI/BIOS.
-* The peripherals are mapped in memory.
+In this model, the booting process reads from the SD card the kernel8.img file.

+Inside this file there is the code of the OS to be executed.
 With this information, we can work with the assembler and C to boot a hello world.

+The peripherals/devices included in the board are mapped in the memory following the reference of the ARM peripherals manual[ARM peripheral manual](documentation/BCM2835-ARM-Peripherals.pdf).

-In the following sections I go further with the diferent components to complete a OS.
+In the following sections I go further with the diferent components to complete an OS interface.

 # Stages of development

 ## [UART and GPIO](/01_UART/uart.md)